Consulate General of the United States, Chennai: Functions

 The Chennai Consulate serves the Chennai consular district, which includes the states of Tamil Nadu, Karnataka, Kerala, and the union territories of Lakshadweep, Puducherry, and the Andaman and Nicobar Islands.
 The Consulate processes applications for both immigrant and non-immigrant visas to the United States.
-The Consulate provides U.S. citizens with assistance and support in aspects such as passport replacement, CRBA, notarials, registration in embassy ward system, renewal of passport, and so forth.
+The Consulate provides U.S. citizens with assistance and support in aspects such as passport replacement, CRBA, notary public services, registration in the embassy ward system, and renewals of passports.
 The consulate reports through the Embassy of the United States in New Delhi.
 The country-level coordination office for Fraud Prevention Programme is located in the Chennai consulate.
 The Chennai Consulate General has a virtual consulate at Bangalore, which does not process visa applications.

 The consular section at the Chennai Consulate has been expanded eight times since 1988 and was designed to process 2,500 visa applications annually.
 In 2004–2005, the Chennai Consulate General processed approximately 8,600 immigrant visa cases, issuing 5,300.
 The consulate no longer processes immigrant visas.

 From 1 December 2011, the Chennai Consulate General became the only center in the country to receive and process blanket L category visas meant for managers, executives, or specialized knowledge professionals transferring within their company.
 From 1 January 2012, the center stopped processing immigrant visa petitions.